Read lists

 - name of the series it is part of

 - number of that book in the series

 Komga will try to match each book in the list in the following way:

-The result will be shown after you click the Import button.
+The result will be shown after you click the Match button.